crosslandwa/push-wrapper/API.md

 lcd.clearRow(3) // clear top row of LCD segments

-//-----CALLBACKS-----
-const callback = () => {}
+//-----LISTENERS-----
-const unsubscribe = onX(callback) // returns a function...
+const unsubscribe = element.onX(() => { /* listener code */ }) // returns a function...
-unsubscribe() // ...that will unsubscribe the passed callback
+unsubscribe() // ...that will unsubscribe the passed listener

-// addition and removal of callbacks works consistently for all the 'onX' methods
+// addition and removal of listeners works consistently for all the 'onX' methods
 ```